JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.3/Notes.md

 - each loop is short - allowing for projects to change to mathc new requirements or feedback
 - active user participation and feedback in the development process
 - moldable and easily changeable requirements
+- focus on functionality not code quality

 Dissadvantages
-- less apilcable and managable with a large scale team, since its so quickly changing
+- less applicable and managable with a large scale team, and developers must all be highly skilled?
-- requires lots of communicataion, ideally locally based
+- requires lots of communicataion, and ideally a locally based team.
-- requires a stable team with highly skilled developers - scales badly
+- focus on functionality not code quality

 For
 - interactive systems